kayschima/laravel-dashboard-footballdata-standings-tile/README.md

     ],
 ];
 ```
-In app\Console\Kernel.php you should schedule the `Kayschima\FootballStandingsTile\Commands\FetchFootballStandingsDataCommand` to run every minute.
+In app\Console\Kernel.php you should schedule
+* the `Kayschima\FootballStandingsTile\Commands\FetchFootballStandingsDataCommand` and
+* the `Kayschima\FootballStandingsTile\Commands\FetchFootballLiveResultsDataCommand`

+to run every minute.
 ```php
 // in app/console/Kernel.php